coq-community/coqdocjs/README.md

 ### Integrate into existing project

 Make sure that your Makefile passes `header.html` and `footer.html` as command-line arguments to coqdoc and copies the content of `extra/resources` to the folder containing the built website.
-Confer the supplied Makefile for technical details.
+Confer the supplied Makefile for details.

 ## Files